basmaadrii/ptc_android_test/README.md

 Description:
 -

-The application should composed by:
+The application should be composed by:

     - Splash screen
     - Search page